ken343/maritime-royale/README.md

 ## Overview

 The MARI Engine on demonstration here extends the [Ebiten](https://ebiten.org/) windowing/game engine to use data oriented programming or DOP.
 It does this through the use of the Element and Component.
 The MARI Engine also can replicate any and all behavior from clients through its multiplayer framework.
-This scaling multiplayer network can handle large traffic volumes while maintaing deliverability through smart updating.
+This scaling multiplayer network can handle large traffic volumes while maintaining deliverability through smart updating.

 ### DOP

 The main idea of DOP design is that we seperate data with the functions that call that data in the most generic way.
 The purpose of doing this is to prevent upcalling parent classes for data.
-This approfach of is ineffienct for a CPU to to.
-Alongside the improvement in CPU power the DOP design strucutre create extremly generic code.
-It is so generic in fact that DOP code can be all loaded into on structure.
+This approach a more  efficent operation for the CPU to perform.
+Alongside the this improvement, the DOP design structure creates extremly generic code.
+It is so generic in fact that DOP code can be all loaded into a single structure.

 ### Elements